This article on how to be a social media manager is a guest post by Julia.

 - Social Media Marketing Support Group

 I suggest you join them all.
-The first five groups listed are good to find remote gigs and in the last two groups, you’ll be able to stay on top of your social media marketing know-how and great to get advice and support.
+The first five groups listed are good to find remote gigs, network with like-minded people, and get support with your digital nomad questions.
+In the last two groups, you’ll be able to stay on top of your social media marketing know-how and great to get advice and support.

-1. What Are the Main Tasks of a Social Media Assistant
+What Are the Main Tasks of a Social Media Manager?

 - You create a content plan.

 - You create the content for the content plan.

 - You schedule all the content that is not related to a specific date.

 - You and engage and interact with the followers who reacted to your content.

 - You engage and interact with potential customers and their content.

 A content plan is like the roadmap to a successful road trip.
 You need to know where you are going and how to get there.
 Otherwise, you’ll get lost.